 Nonresidential Alarm System Improvement or Replacement | ✓ | ✕ |

-QIP, which qualifies for both bonus depreciation and Section 179, is any improvement to the interior of nonresidential section 1250 property, such as a warehouse, barn, rental property, or commercial buildings.
+Qualified Improvement Property (QIP), which qualifies for both bonus depreciation and Section 179, is any improvement to the interior of nonresidential Section 1250 property, such as a warehouse, barn, rental property, or commercial buildings.
 The improvement must be made after 2017 and after the building was initially placed in service by the taxpayer.

 Claiming Section 179 & Bonus Depreciation in the Same Year

-You can claim both Section 179 and Bonus Depreciation in the same year, but not on the same acquisition costs.
-Below is an example of how claiming both deductions will maximize your tax benefit for years after 2022 when the bonus depreciation rate is less than 100%.
+You can claim both Section 179 and bonus depreciation in the same year—but not on the same acquisition costs.
+Below is an example of how claiming both deductions will maximize your tax benefit for 2024 and beyond when the bonus depreciation rate is less than 100%.

 Example Claiming Only Bonus Depreciation

-Michael Scott purchased $2.9 million dollars of 5-year MACRS property for his paper company in 2023.
-For his purchase, he is allowed to claim both the Section 179 deduction and bonus depreciation, but he chose not to make the Section 179 election on form 4562 and only claim bonus depreciation.
+Michael Scott purchased $3.5 million of 5-year MACRS property for his paper company in 2024.
+For his purchase, he is allowed to claim both the Section 179 deduction and bonus depreciation, but he chose not to make the Section 179 election on IRS Form 4562 and only claim bonus depreciation.

-After crunching the numbers, Michael learned that his total bonus depreciation allowance for the year is $2,320,000.
-The remaining $580,000 of the cost will be depreciated for 5 years under the normal MACRS rules.
+After crunching the numbers, Michael learned that his total bonus depreciation allowance for the year is $2,100,000 (as calculated below).
+The remaining $1,400,000 of the cost will be depreciated for 5 years under the normal MACRS rules.

 Example Claiming Both Section 179 & Bonus Depreciation

 Upon review of both methods, using both Section 179 and bonus depreciation gives Michael the most benefit.
-Like Michael, the highest total deduction generally comes by maximizing your Section 179 and then claiming Bonus Depreciation on the remaining cost.
+As shown in this example, the highest total deduction generally comes by maximizing your Section 179 and then claiming bonus depreciation on the remaining cost.

 Frequently Asked Questions (FAQs)

-Each business owner has a unique tax situation; thus, when choosing between Section 179, bonus depreciation, or claiming both, you should select the deduction(s) that gives you the most tax benefit.
+Each business owner has a unique tax situation; thus, when choosing between bonus depreciation vs Section 179 or claiming both, you should select the deduction(s) that gives you the most tax benefit.

-Yes, you can claim both Section 179 and bonus depreciation in a single tax year.
-When claiming both, the Section 179 allowance will be taken into account first, and then bonus depreciation will be applied.
+Yes, you can claim both Section 179 and bonus depreciation in a single tax year—but not on the same assets.
+When doing so, the Section 179 allowance will be taken into account first, and then bonus depreciation will be applied.

-If both deductions apply, there may be some circumstances where opting out of bonus depreciation is beneficial—but this can only be decided case-by-case.
-For instance, if you are thinking of applying for a small business loan or other financing and do not want to lower the taxable income of the business, it may be beneficial to opt out of bonus depreciation to keep your income high for the year.
-However, this would also increase your taxable income.
+If both deductions apply, there may be some circumstances where opting out of bonus depreciation is beneficial.
+For example, if you are thinking of applying for a small business loan or other financing and do not want to lower the taxable income of the business, it may be best to opt out of bonus depreciation to keep your income high for the year.

 Bottom Line

-Section 179 and bonus depreciation are both powerful tax saving tools.
-Knowing when and how to use either deduction could help your business maximize its tax savings.
+Section 179 and bonus depreciation are both powerful tax-saving tools.
+Knowing when and how to use bonus depreciation vs Section 179 could help your business maximize its tax savings.
 If your business owns tangible property, you do not want to miss out on using these two tax provisions.
 Section 179 is just one of the many deductions that play a role in your ending tax calculation.
 For more information on how to finalize your numbers, check out our article on how to calculate small business taxes.